libang1991/OBIMD/README.md

 ## Technical Validation

 ### character-level detection
+We benchmark oracle bone character detection and recognition using a four-way setting across image types (rubbing vs. facsimile) and character types (main vs. sub-character).
+Models are trained with YOLOv11l and evaluated on mAP, precision, recall, and F1 metrics.
+Results confirm the dataset’s effectiveness while also revealing difficulties in detecting blurred strokes and handling highly varied character shapes.
 ### sentence-level clustering
+This task groups characters into sentence-level clusters based on category and layout.
+We evaluate using standard clustering metrics such as AMI, NMI, ARI, and Purity.
+The results demonstrate promising intra-cluster consistency, while inter-sentence confusion suggests room for improvement in complex layouts.
 ### character-level reordering
+We assess sequential modeling of oracle bone inscriptions by recovering original reading order in shuffled sentences.
+A Transformer-based model predicts positional indices, achieving over 75% top-1 accuracy on main characters.
+These results show the feasibility of structure-aware ordering despite script irregularities.
 ## Citation

 If you use this dataset in your research, please cite: